surge-synthesizer/surge/README.md

 will build the VST3 and deposit it in surge/products.

 ## Building for ARM platforms

+As of August 4, build-linux supports ARM builds.
+If you are building the 1.7.0 or 1.7.1 release, though, you need to follow these instructions.

 With 1.7.0 we have merged changes needed to build with ARM platforms and have done some raspberry pi testing.
 Due to a variety of choices an ARM user needs to make, and due to